venkatsudheer4u/Optimizing-an-ML-Pipeline-in-Azure/README.md

 **Image of cluster marked for deletion**
-I have used the code in the last cell : cpu_cluster.delete() image is placed in the image folder.
+I have used the code in the last cell : cpu_cluster.delete() image is placed as an uploaded file.